lisp-mirror/lqml/readme.md

-This even works (with some limitations, and only in this [advanced example](examples/advanced-qml-auto-reload/)) at QML file level, which means: only the QML file currently edited is reloaded, preserving the state of all other QML files, and more importantly, the current view in case of nested page structures.
+This even works (with some limitations, and only in this [advanced example](examples/advanced-qml-auto-reload/)) at QML file level, which means: only the QML file currently edited is reloaded, preserving the state of all other QML files, and -- more importantly -- the current view in case of nested page structures.

 License